mighty-gerbils/gerbil-persist/persist.md

-Orthogonal Persistence is to be opposed to the prevalent paradigm of Manual Persistence, wherein all data is transient by default, and developers have to explicitly write data to one or several files on disk when they desire persistence, and further organize their actions into database transactions that they commit when they desire atomicity.
+Orthogonal Persistence is to be opposed to the prevalent paradigm of Manual Persistence, wherein all data is transient by default, and developers have to explicitly write data to one or several disk files when they desire persistence, and further organize their actions into database transactions when they desire atomicity.
 Orthogonal Persistence essentially reverses the burden of persistence: all state changes are safely written to persistent storage by default, and escaping into transience is the edge case sometimes invoked for performance.